United States Regiments & Batteries > New York > 141st New York Infantry Regiment

 May 31 To Yorktown

 June 1 Colonel Dininny was discharged for disability due to failing eyesight.
-Lieutenant Colonel Logie was promoted to colonel.
+Lieutenant Colonel William Logie was promoted to colonel.

 June 24-July 7 Dix’s Peninsula Campaign